A Team of Our Own

 June 30, 1974

 The surging Sounders win their sixth in a row and for the second time in 24 hours on the road.
-Seattle blows a 2-nil lead in the final six minutes but recovers to prevail, 2-2 (9-8) in a penalty kick shootout.
+Seattle blows a 2-nil lead in the final six minutes but recovers to prevail, 2-2 (9-8) in a penalty kick shootout at San Jose.
 John Rowlands and David Butler puts the visitors in front.
 Neither team misses on the first eight rounds, but after Roy Sinclair converts, the 10-man Earthquakes' keeper, Mike Ivanow, clangs his try off the crossbar.
 Seattle had also won via a shootout in Dallas the previous night, 0-0 (4-1).
 The six-point victory elevates the Sounders to the second-highest total in the NASL, behind Los Angeles.

 Newport, NorTac, Lake City Dominate State Cupss